 Simple English definitions for legal terms

-Read a random definition: find
+Read a random definition: general synod

 QDOT: QDOT stands for qualified domestic trust.
 It is a special type of trust created for a surviving spouse who is not a U.S. citizen.
 This trust allows the non-citizen spouse to qualify for the marital deduction, which means they can inherit their deceased spouse's estate without having to pay federal taxes.
 Normally, only U.S. citizen spouses can qualify for this deduction, but a QDOT allows non-citizen spouses to benefit from it too.